-Lenders prefer to see a mixture of each, but it’s not a hard requirement.
+Potential lenders prefer to see a mixture of each, but it’s not a hard requirement.

 According to FICO, “The credit mix usually won’t be a key factor in determining your FICO Scores—but it will be more important if your credit report does not have a lot of other information on which to base a score.”